MoustaphaSaad/C-Compiler/README.md

 The result is a c compiler with a VM that can run c code.

+you can compile and run programs with this command

+`./cc hello.c`

+or if you want to see the instructions as the VM executes it you can use the `-d`

+`./cc -d hello.c`

 Those are examples of the programs it can run.

 ```c